alixdet/ibm_data_science_certificate/README.md

-# IBM Data Science certificatications
+# IBM Data Science certificaticates

 This repository only exists for the purpose of applications.